 Beverly Hills, 90210: Season Six

-Before he leaves the series he winds up marrying Antonia Marchette (Rebecca Gayheart), the mob boss’ daughter.
+Before he leaves the series, he winds up marrying Antonia Marchette (Rebecca Gayheart), the mob boss’ daughter.
 Also gone this season was Andrea Zuckerman (Gabrielle Carteris) the smart girl who originally faked an address to go to the better high school.
-In many ways this reinvented the cast and direction of the series allowing it to keep fresh for the fans.
+In many ways, this reinvented the cast and direction of the series allowing it to keep fresh for the fans.
 Sticking around are a few of the favorite characters including Kelly Taylor (Jennie Garth), Donna Martin (Tori Spelling) and relative newcomer Clare Arnold (Kathleen Robertson).
 In one episode they decide to take a girl’s weekend road trip and much to their chagrin Valerie manages to tag along.
-On this show whenever a group of the female characters get together for any length of time secrets are sure to come to light resulting in a lot of trouble.
+On this show whenever a group of the female characters gets together for any length of time secrets are sure to come to light resulting in a lot of trouble.
 Valerie also finds herself in the middle of more troubles when she is sexually harassed by one of her professors.
-As a change up from all the bed hopping this group does is Donna.
-She is determined to save herself for her wedding night.
+As a change up from all the bed-hopping, Donna.
+Is determined to save herself for her wedding night.
 This is threatened when she discovers that her mother had a fling before marriage.
 Valerie turns more to a delicious villain as she becomes more of an overt sociopath.
-She is able to manipulate just about anyone in sight.
-By the time of this season the high school pranks have been replaced by felonies.
-There is drug abuse, theft and fraud along with the usual sexual musical chairs and the shadow of parental mistakes.
+She can manipulate just about anyone in sight.
+By the time of this season, the high school pranks have been replaced by felonies.
+There is drug abuse, theft, and fraud along with the usual sexual musical chairs and the shadow of parental mistakes.